stoewer/nakadi/_documentation/using_comparison.md

+---
+title: Comparison to Other Systems
+position: 11
+---

 ## Comparison to Other Systems

 In this section, we'll look at how Nakadi fits in with the stream broker/processing ecosystems.
 Notably we'll compare it to Apache Kafka, as that's a common question, but also look briefly at some of the main cloud offerings in this area.